Explanations » A1 Grammar Explanations » Basic word order in English

 When there is an object in the sentence, we need to put it after the verb.
 Verb and object are together.

-• I like pizza very much.
-(NOT I like very much pizza.)
+• I like pizza very much. blank

-• She plays the guitar every day.
-(NOT She plays every day the guitar.
+• She plays every day the guitar. blank

 Place + time